mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 * 15 minutes easy running to cool down.

 ### NOTES
-Total Time: **65 minutes** (+30 minutes on the bike)
+Total Time: **65 minutes** (+30 mins on the bike)

 I had a decent sleep last night.

-The hip mobility routine was done just before heading to the track.
+The hip mobility routine was done before heading to the track.
 It worked out some stiffness in my adductors that I didn't know were tight...
 Interesting.

 <!---->
 So I had this run workout ear-marked ever since I saw it hit my inbox.
 It was NOT another attempt at 12.5 laps but it was a chance to **nail some paces** on the track.